vpereira/mogwai/README.md

      bundle exec veewee vbox build sles12_beta1 --force

-it will download the iso and will prepare a VM. if everything goes well, then you will have to pack it as:
+it will download the iso and will prepare a VM. if you dont want to use Vagrant, then you are done. the new VM will be available in your Virtualbox

+if you want to use the VM with Vagrant and everything goes well, then you will have to pack it as:

     bundle exec veewee vbox export sles12_beta1 #you will have a sles12_beta1.box in the current directory